ncatlab/nlab-content/pages/1415.md

 (removed; see [revision 10](http://ncatlab.org/nlab/revision /Sandbox+>+SVG/10))

 Not bad!
 Thanks to Jacques, the sphere is fine now.
 This picture is probably a little too big to leave in the sandbox so I'll remove it soon - just want to show off a little first!
-For the original, see [Comparative Smootheology at Ottawa](http://www.math.ntnu.no/~stacey/Seminars/ottawa.html). [loan modification](http://www.mycaal.com)
+For the original, see [Comparative Smootheology at Ottawa](http://www.math.ntnu.no/~stacey/Seminars/ottawa.html).

 +-- {: .query}